Are you looking for a noisy toy for your rabbit to play with?

 Fun: Very exciting

-Cost: Great value
+Value for money: Great value

-We have had some bunnies that have been fanatical chewers and these toys are helpful to leave out in areas where they have made it a mission to chew our baseboards and wooden furniture.
-They also worked well as an addition to our bunnies digging box.
+We have had some rabbits that have been fanatical chewers, and these toys are helpful to leave out in areas where they have made it a mission to chew at the soft wood.

 Overall

-Cost: Great value
+Value for money: Great value

 Mess: No mess!